KrisCheng/HackerProblem/README.md

 This repository is used to record the coding problems I meet in my daily work and life.

-*Notes:* Divided by programming language, and sorted by timeline.
+*Notes:* Classified by programming language, and sorted by timeline.

 ## Python